nusco/narjillos/backlog.md

 # Narjillos Backlog
 #===================

-* Re-think the relationships between features in the Grand Plan.
-Can I hope to get speciation withou sexual reproduction?
-* Run smaller ecosystem when running with "narjillo" (the big one is too demanding on slow computers)
+* Run smaller ecosystem when starting with "narjillo" (the large one is too demanding on slow computers)

 ##Smart Reproduction
 * New rules to decide when to lay an egg (min interval + energy check)
 * Firing eggs costs energy
 * Egg firing distance is controlled by genes

-##Predators
+##Predators (Complex Interactions 1)
-* Fix sketchy collision detection (bug?)
+* Fix sketchy collision detection (is this a bug?)
 * Rewrite collision detection to be independent of max speed
-* Narjillos eat other narjillos
+* Narjillos eat other narjillos (pick target at random)
 * Red fibers damage the attacker
-* Remove food
+* Remove food?

-##Species Tracker
-* Fix DNA length?
+##Self-Regulating Ecosystem
+* Elements in environment
+* Narjillos produce a molecule (based on visible body qualities - use DNA hashes?)
+* Narjillos consume a molecule (faster reproduction? lower energy expenditure?)
+* Ecological Niches (tweak chemistry to encourage speciation)

+##Istincts (Complex Interactions 2)
 * Identifiable species (DNA hashes)
-* Clustering algorithm to count species
-* Report number of species on the console

-##Chemistry
-* Elements in environment (O, N)
-* Narjillos produce an element (based on visible body qualities - use DNA hashes?)
-* Narjillos consume an element to reproduce faster (see above)
-* Tweak chemistry to encourage speciation

-##Sexual Reproduction
-* (a lot of stuff to decide)
-* Species clustering control reproductive success? (to keep species apart)
-* Diploid creatures?

-##Istincts
 * Istinct genes: love, fear, hunger
 * Visualize istinct directions
 * Visualize istincts on other creatures when following a narjillo
 * Decide ideal direction based on istinct genes
-* Narjillos follow istinct direction (plus food)
+* Narjillos follow istinct direction (plus food?)

 ##Dish Edges
 * Kill narjillos who touch outer space